rann143/ToDoList/tasks.md

 To Do:

-- Add delete buttons for Projects & Tasks
-- Add local storage capabilities
 - Add ability to edit Project Names & edit Tasks
+- Add a 'completed' checkbox
+- Style Task displays
+- Style delete buttons for Projects & Tasks

+BUGS:
+- Methods need to be re-added to objects loaded from JSON
-- Fix bug: make it so you can add mulitiple projects of the same name
+- Make it so you can add mulitiple projects of the same name